ISA Certified Arborist serving Belmont and surrounding communities. Professional tree care backed by $3M insurance and 15+ years in the field.

 Belmont sits on sandy loam and glacial outwash — the same stuff that made the Cannonsburg hills.
 Trees grow fast here but don't anchor as well as they do in the clay soils closer to downtown Grand Rapids.
 A lot of properties have real elevation changes, with wooded ravines dropping toward the Grand River.
 Those slopes make tree work harder and mean you can't just remove a tree without thinking about erosion.

 Belmont gets hit harder by ice storms than communities further south.
-Freezing rain coats branches and pine needles with ice that can double or triple the weight on a canopy.
-White pines are especially vulnerable — their long needles catch more ice than bare hardwood branches.
+Freezing rain coats branches and pine needles with ice that can double or triple the weight on a canopy. white Pines are especially vulnerable — their long needles catch more ice than bare hardwood branches.
 Summer thunderstorms with straight-line winds cause damage too, especially to tall pines on exposed ridges and dead ash trees that snap without warning.

 We're not a franchise.
 We're not a call center.
 I'm Matthew Bossche, ISA Certified Arborist.
 I started B's Trees because I got tired of seeing tree companies show up with a chainsaw and no plan.
 We look at the tree, we look at the site, and we figure out the right approach before anyone starts cutting.
-That matters when you've got a pine on a ravine edge or a red oak on a hillside lot with no room for mistakes.
+That matters when you've got a pine on a ravine edge or a red Oak on a hillside lot with no room for mistakes.

 We've got a crane for the jobs that need it, climbing gear for the ones that don't, and we clean up everything when we're done.
 Fully insured, no deposit, free estimates.
 Pretty simple.